Azure/alz-monitor/docs/wiki/ConsumerGuide.md

 ## Customizing policy assignments

 Fixme if need to disable all alerts to be comfortable with the process.
-For details on how to customize policy and in particular initiative assignments please refer to ./CustomizePolicyAssignment.md
+For details on how to customize policy and in particular initiative assignments please refer to [Customize Policy Assignment](https://github.com/Azure/alz-monitor/wiki/CustomizePolicyAssignment)

 ## Customizing the `ALZ-Monitor` policies